nickjj/dotfiles/README.md

 It even handles cloning down this repo.
-You'll get a chance to pick the clone location in the script as well as view and / or change any system packages that get installed.
+You'll get a chance to pick the clone location in the script as well as view and / or change any system packages that get installed before your system is modified.

+You can run this on a new system as well as an existing one.
+Any destructive changes like overwriting config files will show a warning first.
 The script is idempotent so you can run it more than once to stay updated.

-The install script is optimized for these operating systems and distros:
+**The install script is optimized for these operating systems.
+All Linux distros support WSL 2 if you're using it:**

+- Arch Linux and its derivatives
 - Debian, Ubuntu and its derivatives
 - macOS